 Student loans receivable and student accounts receivable - Student accounts receivable are carried at the unpaid balance of the original amount billed to students and student loans receivable are carried at the amount of unpaid principal.
-Student accounts and loans receivable are less an estimate made for doubtful accounts based on a review of all outstanding amounts.
-The allowance for doubtful accounts represents the University's best estimate of the amount of probable credit losses in the University's existing accounts receivable and student loans receivable.
+Student accounts are less an estimate made for doubtful accounts based on a review of all outstanding amounts.
+The allowance for doubtful accounts represents the University's best estimate of the amount of probable credit losses in the University's existing accounts receivable.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
 Student accounts receivable are written off when deemed uncollectible and student loans receivable may be assigned to the United States Department of Education (USDE).
-Recoveries of student accounts receivable previously written off are recorded when received.
-Interest is charged on all past-due accounts for students who are no longer enrolled in the University until the account is turned over to a collection agency.
+Recoveries of student accounts for students who are no longer enrolled in the University until the account is turned over to a collection agency.
 Late fees are charged on all student accounts receivable under a payment plan that are outstanding for more than 20 days after the due date.